 Updating our data in this way is important as it will help us improve our leakage reduction capability and delivery.
 Having better data on where leakage is happening allows us to concentrate our detection and repair efforts on the parts of our network where we can reduce leakage the most.

-The ongoing coronavirus outbreak and resulting restrictions have had a significant impact on our leakage reduction activities and performance this month.
+The ongoing Covid-19 pandemic and resulting restrictions have had a significant impact on our leakage reduction activities and performance.

-We’ve scaled down our efforts to find private leaks at our customers’ properties, primarily due to social distancing guidance.
-This work requires us to find out whether the leak is on the property’s internal or external pipework.
-To do this, often our engineers would need to access customers’ properties and come into direct contact with members of the household.
-Given the current government restrictions and the paramount importance of the health and safety of our customers and employees, we’ve suspended this activity – except in cases where it’s essential.
+In the early months of the pandemic, we scaled down our efforts to find private leaks at our customers’ properties, primarily due to social distancing guidance.
+To carry out this work, our engineers often need to access customers’ properties, to find out whether the leak is on the property’s internal or external pipework, and therefore potentially come into contact with members of a household.
+Due to the government restrictions and the health and safety of our customers and employees being our priority, we suspended this activity, except in cases where it was essential.

-In addition, many of the repairs to our pipes are on public roads and pavements.
-Given the current restrictions and guidance, we have to take extra precautions when doing this work to protect both our key workers and members of the public, and this takes extra time.
+Many of the repairs to our pipes are on public roads and pavements.
+Given the current restrictions and guidance, we’re taking extra precautions when doing this work to ensure social distancing and protect both our key workers and members of the public, and this takes extra time.

-Finally, due to the unprecedented nature and scale of the restrictions, we’ve seen a large reduction in water use over the night-time period that we use to calculate leakage.
-A large part of this reduction is caused by industries that have either suspended or scaled down their operations.
+The pandemic has also had an impact on our ability to measure leakage.
+Due to the unprecedented nature and scale of the restrictions, we’ve seen a large reduction in water use over the night-time period, which is what we use to calculate leakage.
+This is predominantly due to industries either suspending or scaling down their operations.
 To correct for this, we’ve adjusted our night usage estimates to improve the accuracy of our leakage level calculation.
-We continue to monitor this very carefully to ensure the night usage estimates are as accurate as possible.
-This is a complicated task given the ever-changing restrictions we all face.
-As a result, we have applied a careful but conservative approach to calculate our leakage position.
-Once we are fully able to assess the impact of the restrictions on demand we will have a more accurate view.
+We continue to monitor this very carefully to ensure the night usage estimates are as accurate as possible, however it’s a complicated task given the ever-changing restrictions we all face.
+As a result, we’ve applied a careful but conservative approach to calculating our leakage position.
+Once we are fully able to assess the impact of the restrictions on demand, we will have a more accurate view.

-Due to the significant impact of the coronavirus restrictions and the effects they have had on our ability to deliver the levels of leakage activity in our original 2020-21 plan, we have formulated a new revised plan.
-This takes into account the impacts noted above, and has scaled down activity for the first quarter of this year – most notably it includes a lower number of repairs to private leaks at our customers’ properties.
+Due to the significant impact of the Covid-19 restrictions and the effects they have had on our ability to deliver the levels of leakage reduction activity in our original 2020-21 plan, we’ve put together a revised plan.
+It outlines scaled down activity for the first quarter of this year – most notably relating to a lower number of repairs to private leaks at our customers’ properties.

 1. The figures in the above tables are operational leakage data and therefore based on information from Thames Water source systems at a point in time.
 This data may be subject to a data refresh on a monthly basis and for year-end reporting.